repengine/pulse/memory-bank/productContext.md

 * Emphasis on interpretability, auditability, and modular iteration.

 2025-05-01 00:36:00 - Added Recursive AI Training capabilities with GPT-Symbolic feedback loop to the system architecture.
+2025-05-02 16:47:05 - Added OpenAI GPT integration for the conversational interface.